cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/proj/index.rst

 Initially introduced in [C67]_ - [T69]_, pressure projection methods are a way to separate pressure and velocity unknowns.
 These methods are usefull to improve calculation performances, especially when the degrees of freedom are high.

-The idea of these methods has two steps:
+The idea of these methods has two main steps:

-* The velocity prediction : we want to try predicting an intermediate velocity without divergence-free constraint and whithout solving the pressure.
+* a velocity prediction : we want to try predicting an intermediate velocity without divergence-free constraint and without solving the pressure.
-* The pressure correction : find the pressure which corrects the intermediate velocity to be divergence-free again.
+* a pressure correction : find the pressure which corrects the intermediate velocity to be divergence-free again.

 In TRUST code, several projection methods have been implemented:

-* The Chorin-Temam projection method
+* The Chorin projection method (with or without pressure increment)
 * The SIMPLE algorithm
 * The SIMPLER algorithm
 * The PISO algorithm

 Note these methods introduce a splitting error, which can be neglected comparing to the error due to monolitical resolution of the velocity-presure sytem with bad condition number with a lot of degrees of freedom.
-An overview of projection method for incompressible flows is well presented in [GMS06]_.
+An overview of projection method for incompressible flows is well presented in [GMS06]_ and performance comparison is presented in [JJA07]_.

 Initial system